 Advanced Shield Capacitor

 Fully certed and equipped by default, but not recommended for LA.
 It’s a decent choice for outdoors combat, where you can regulate the amount of damage you’re taking, and hide as soon as your shield is down.
-ASC will reduce shield recharge time, and give you more time to engage enemies.
+ASC will give you more time to engage enemies, and less time spent in cover.
 But it won’t save your life if you get caught.